ericbaranowski/connector-campaign-monitor/README.md

 Intellibook / Campaign Monitor connector
 ------

-This app is used to act as a proxy between Intellibook API and CampaignMonitor to handle subscription requests.
+This app is used to act as a proxy between Intellibook and Campaign Monitor to maintain Subscriber Lists in CM based on attendee registrations in Intellibook.

 ### Instructions